 The agency's arrangements for appropriately assessing and meeting the needs of people who use the service were examined during the inspection.
-The full nature and range of service provision is laid out in the Statement of Purpose and Service User Guide (2015).
+The full nature and range of service provision is laid out in the Statement of Purpose (2015) and Service User Guide (2014).

 The inspector reviewed a range of service users' care and support plans.
 The inspector was informed by staff that person centred care plans are developed with service users and/or their representatives in conjunction with relevant assessments provided by the HSC Trust multi-disciplinary team.
-The inspector noted that relevant assessments or reassessments had been sought from the HSC Trust in response to service users' individual changing needs.
+The inspector noted that relevant reassessments had been sought from the HSC Trust in response to service users' individual changing needs, and incorporated into care and support plans.

-Examination of a range of care and support plans indicated that information from HSC Trust assessments is incorporated into care and support plans.
-Where relevant, care and support plans referred to HSC Trust assessments which were stored with plans for accessibility.
+Examination of a range of care and support plans indicated that information from HSC Trust assessments is incorporated into plans.
 Feedback received by the inspector from staff and service users indicated that service users have a genuine influence on the content of their care plans.
-Care and support plans reviewed by the inspector had a strong person centred focus, were up to date, and clearly detailed service users' needs and how they wished these to be met.
+Care and support plans reviewed by the inspector had a strong person centred focus, and clearly detailed service users' needs and how they wished these to be met.